msu-denver/project-3-jayar-budgeting/README.md

 ```

 ### US#4: Delete Expense
 As a registered user, I want to delete my expenses.
-When I provide the expense's ID and confirm, the expense should be removed from the database.
+When I provide the expense's ID and and click 'Confirm', the expense should be removed from the database.

 ```
 User story points: 10
 ```

 ### US#5: Search Expenses
 As a registered user, I want to search through my expenses by date, category, payment method, and if its a reoccuring or one-time charge.
-When I enter my search parameters and click 'confirm,' I should be redirected to a section of the application (US#6) that displays the expenses.
+When I enter my search parameters and click 'Search' I should be redirected to a section of the application (US#6) that displays the expenses.

 ```
 User story points: 25